 Did you know that there are lots of free things to do in Las Vegas that aren’t on the strip?

-People from all over the world visit Vegas, i.e. “The Entertainment Capital of the World”, to gamble, to shop, to dine, to admire the resort-style hotels, and to experience the nightlife and shows.
+People from all over the world visit Vegas, i.e. “The Entertainment Capital of the World”, to gamble, to shop, to dine, to admire the resort-style hotels, to experience the nightlife and shows, and to see some of the best photo spots in Las Vegas.
 But for some of us, we’d rather spend our time away from the hustle and bustle, and see beyond the strip.

 Let’s start with the basics: where to stay and where to eat during your visit.